Patient & Visitor Guide

 Quiet Spaces

-Located on Level 3, Regional building, the chapel is open 24 hours a day and is a space for quiet contemplation and prayer.
-Services are held Monday, Wednesday and Friday at 3 p.m.
-Supports from Spiritual Health Practitioners are available through the Spiritual Care office located next door to the chapel.
+Located on Level 3, Regional building, the Sacred Space is open 24 hours a day and is a space for quiet contemplation and prayer for people of all faith traditions.
+Supports from Spiritual Health Practitioners are available Monday to Friday daytime hours through the Spiritual Care office located next door.
 Learn more

 Indigenous Cultural Room